Razmo99/SimproAPI/README.md

     )
 ~~~
 The above Method is a big one.
 It will use sessions to iterate over the company and all plant types within.\
-It will find plant types that have the specified custom fields.\
 If the plant type has the custom fields specified it will then iterate over all plants and return the custom fields specified.

 # Installation